-3.3.3.2 Substance-specific estimation for supplemental emissions of industrial processes in product manufacture
+3.3.3.2 Substance-specific estimation for supplemental emissions of industrial processes in product manufacture emission sources may appear in several groups.
+The subdivision into groups is as follows:

 In addition to emission sources where a generic method is applied to estimate supplemental emissions of all substances, there are also emission sources whereby substance-specific methods are applied.
 This section describes these substance-specific methods.